Francis Austen

 As a senior officer Austen served as Commander-in-Chief, North America and West Indies Station.

 Early career

 Born the son of the Reverend George Austen and Cassandra Austen (the daughter of the Reverend Thomas Leigh), Francis Austen joined the Royal Navy in April 1786.
 After graduating at the Royal Naval Academy at Portsmouth, he was appointed to the fifth-rate HMS Perseverance on the East Indies Station.
 Promoted to midshipman in December 1789, he joined the third-rate HMS Crown and then transferred to the fifth-rate HMS Minerva in November 1791.
 In HMS Minerva he took part in a blockade of the coast of Mysore.

-Battle between HMS Peterel and the French brig Ligurienne, 21 March 1800.
-Painting by Antoine Roux.